FelixBer/FindFunc/README.md

 ## Building and Installation

 FindFunc is an IDA Pro python plugin without external package dependencies.
 It can be installed by downloading the repository and copying file 'findfuncmain.py' and folder 'findfunc' to your IDA Pro plugin directory.
+For IDA 9.0+ the repository can also be cloned directly into the plugin directory.
-No building is required.
+Either way no building is required.

-Requirements: IDA Pro 7.x (7.6+) with python3 environment.
+Requirements: IDA Pro 8.x (8.3+) with python3 environment.
 FindFunc is designed for x86/x64 architecture only.
-It has been tested with IDA 7.6/7.7, python 3.9 and IDAPython 7.4.0 on Windows 10.
+It has been tested with IDA 8.3 - 9.2, python 3.11 on Windows 10 + 11